 Why not, instead, give our time and energy to fulfilling our purpose here on earth?
 We all have one.
 Let’s let go of the little kingdoms we are trying to build for ourselves, break down the walls, and look outward.
 Seek to love your neighbor as yourself.
 Build each other up, encourage one another, and spur others on in love and good deeds.
 Maybe then we will discover a newfound treasure: the joy of community, genuine love, and purpose.

 When I change my perspective, from looking down and lift my eyes up and out, then I can release my death grip on my charts, scales, schedule, and self-built, personal shrine!
 Step off the scales and you will feel the weight fall right off!

 You’ll love our recent podcast episode, What Makes a Woman Beautiful (Might Surprise You) – 043!

-You will also like Have You Ever Said It?
+You will also like This is Why Women Are Great Defenders of the Helpless, Have You Ever Said It?
 “I’m Not Good Enough.”, 2 Ways to Break Free From Self-Sabotage, 9 Marks of a Beautiful Woman (on the Inside), Every Woman is Unique, but This Is What We All Struggle With, and Just Because She’s Pretty, Doesn’t Mean You’re Not.